ksylvan/setback/docs/stories/epic-2-user-interface/SB-006-enhanced-card-interactions-DETAILED.md

   - TurnIndicator: Infrastructure complete, awaiting UI-specific tests
   - KeyboardManager: Infrastructure complete, awaiting UI-specific tests
   - InteractionUtils: Infrastructure complete, converted to exported functions
+- **Joker Leading Rule**: New critical rule implemented with 3 comprehensive tests
+  - Prevents joker leading when player has multiple cards
+  - Allows joker leading when it's player's last card
+  - Allows joker when following (not leading) regardless of hand size

 **Note**: New interaction components have 0% line coverage as they require integration testing and manual UI testing scenarios.
 The code compiles successfully with zero linting errors and integrates properly with existing tested game logic.